aadm/the-liquid-steppe/README.md

 Well that's another reason to be happy with Pelican.

-I recommend to move on and visit my main website: <aadm.github.io>
+I recommend to move on and visit my main website: <http://aadm.github.io>

-- aadm, 22 January 2016
+_aadm, 22 January 2016_